 Trekking and mountaineering can be dangerous.
-Every year, a number of people are killed while attempting to climb Japan's highest peak, Mount Fuji.
-Japanese Emergency Services warn against climbing during the off-season (September-June) which is considered especially dangerous.
+Every year a number of people are killed while trying to climb Japan's highest peak, Mount Fuji.
+Japanese Emergency Services warn against climbing during the off-season (September-June), which is considered especially dangerous.
 Standard travel insurance policies generally exclude dangerous or extreme activities such as mountain climbing.

-- If you plant to trek in the Japanese Alps, read and follow the
+If you plan to trek in the Japanese Alps:

 - Pay careful attention to warning notices on hiking trails.

 - Follow the advice of local authorities.

 - Make sure your travel insurance policy covers all your activities.
 Understand any limitations on your cover.

 Roads and vehicles in Japan are generally well maintained, and traffic is orderly.
 Vehicles travel on the left hand side of the road, as they do in Australia.
 Heavy snowfalls and ice in the winter can make driving dangerous.

 The blood-alcohol limit for drivers is zero.
 It is also an offence for a passenger to allow someone under the influence of alcohol to drive.
 See